-(Judges 11:29) Then the Spirit of the LORD was upon Jephthah, and he passed through Gilead and Manasseh and passed on to Mizpah of Gilead, and from Mizpah of Gilead he passed on to the Ammonites.
+(Judges 11:29) Then the Spirit of the LORD came upon Jephthah, and he passed over Gilead, and Manasseh, and passed over Mizpeh of Gilead, and from Mizpeh of Gilead he passed over unto the children of Ammon.

 Though God had not called Jephthah to be a judge as He had Gideon, Jephthah called upon the name of the LORD for help, and he acknowledged that God would be the One to give them victory; therefore, the Spirit of the LORD came upon him.
 His victory was the result of God's grace and mercy toward His people, not because the Gileadites and others in Israel deserved His salvation.
 Notice: The Spirit of God did not come "into" him as the Spirit comes "into" and "dwells within" those who trust in Jesus Christ as their Lord and Savior.
 The Spirit of God worked upon and used Jephthah to defeat the Ammonites at his request: as a tool in (or an extension of) a person's hand to achieve a task.